ruissouw/servihub-new/README.md

 ## Block Certain Timings
 - It is unfeasible for a tuition centre to operate 24/7
 - Services will be able to specify timings of their services

+## Messaging System
+- To improve clarity on why a booking is rejected/cancelled/rescheduled

+## Priority Status
+- Since some clients are more important/have more pressing needs than others